shehio/the-final-problem/README.md

 - <div align="justify"> <a href="https://cadenceworkflow.io/">Cadence</a>: Cadence is a high-level fault-tolerant platform.
 It relies on a fault-oblivious stateful programming model. </div>
 - <div align="justify"> <a href="https://redis.io/">Redis</a>: Redis is an open source in memory data store, often used as a cache for a variety of reasons. </div>

+### Concepts
+In this section, we'll cover many concepts related to distributed systems.
+- <div align="justify"> Setup: Scripts to install orchestrating tools on <a href="https://www.raspberrypi.com/software/">Raspberry Pi OS </a>. </div>

 ### Prerequisites
 You have to provision the cluster (EKS) before attempting to create any of the other tools.